Level 3 Home Care Package: $40,529 Annual Funding for Intermediate Care Needs

 - Home Modifications: Safety enhancements like installing rails or ramps, ensuring the home is suitable for independent living.

 The exact services are determined through a care plan developed with the chosen provider, ensuring flexibility and personalization.
-For example, a provider like CareAbout notes that level 3 packages typically offer around 16 hours of support every fortnight, depending on fees.
+For example, a provider like CareAbout notes that Level 3 packages typically offer around 16 hours of support every fortnight, depending on fees.

-Choosing a Home Care Provider
+Choosing a Home Care Package Provider

 Selecting a provider is a critical step, as it affects the quality and type of care received.
 Considerations include: